runtimeverification/wasm-semantics/media/201903-report-chalmers.md

 ---

 [^supervised]: supervised by Magnus Myreen.
 Parts of the report, especially the
-    description of \K, is due to Everett Hildenbrandt \normalsize
+    description of \K, is due to Everett Hildenbrandt. \normalsize

 \newpage
 Background